nasena21/mahjong/03_Riichi_mahjong_basics/01_Learning_strategies.md

 ‰‰““”´ˆ˜˚ˇ˘ $$L

 What would you discard?

 This hand becomes ready to win if you discard “ or ”.
-Let’s com- pare the two choices.
+Let’s compare the two choices.

 • Discard 
 you wait for   (2 kinds–8 tiles)
-)

 • Discard 
 you wait for  (2 kinds–4 tiles)
-)

 Which discard choice is better?
 Although both of the two choices yield a 2-way wait, waiting for   is much better than waiting for , probabilistically speaking.
 With the   wait, there are